 Unsurprisingly, people like to know what they’re getting into.
-By offering a highly detailed explanation of the property (i.e., where it’s located, what’s included in the rent, room dimensions, any additional perks, etc.), interested parties will be able to see the full picture of what their potential investment.
-Don’t be afraid to play up on your strengths; if your unit comes with a washer and dryer built-in, mention that fact!
+By offering a highly detailed explanation of the property (i.e., where it’s located, what’s included in the rent, room dimensions, any additional perks, etc.), interested parties will be able to see the full picture of their potential investment.
+Don’t be afraid to play upon your strengths; if your unit comes with a washer and dryer built-in, mention that fact!
 If your rental is located in an area near parks, schools, or other recreational spaces, make sure your applicants know.
-You can also consult the National Association of Realtors site for more information on what today’s tenants value — to make sure you’re offering it.
+You can also consult the National Association of Realtors site for more information on what today’s tenants’ value is — to make sure you’re offering it.
 Conversely, vague descriptions will leave potential tenants suspicious, wholly uninspired, and eager to move on.

 Invest in high-quality photos

 Most people are moved by visuals, meaning seeing things has a larger impact on us than simply reading about them.
 Although it might seem like you just need to go in and snap a few photos, investing in a professional can make all the difference in the world; they’ll understand what lighting is best (and why it matters) and can even suggest staging options to truly make the place feel personal and cozy.

 There’s nothing wrong with getting a little help in your marketing endeavor, especially if you’re unsure how to begin.
 Software such as Turbo Tenant is uniquely designed to assist you through every step of the process, including attracting renters across the web; whether you want to post a listing on social media sites (like Facebook) or more traditional websites, this innovative software will make the entire process much easier.